nolar/kopf/docs/handlers.rst

 .. todo:: Multiple handlers per script.

-The handlers are the Python functions with the actual behaviour of the custom resources.
+Handlers are Python functions with the actual behaviour of the custom resources.

 They are called when any custom resource (within the scope of the operator) is created, modified, or deleted.

-Any operator built with Kopf is based on the handlers.
+Any operator built with Kopf is based on handlers.

 Events & Causes